-in sensitivity analyses, our main sample focuses on the 371 "existing" coal-fired plants that opened before 1972.^{37,38} In auxiliary analysis, we also include the 123 "new" coal plants built after 1972, which were subject to more stringent regulation under the New Source Performance Standards (NSPS).
+There are 784 fossil-fuel-fired power plants in the data, located in 565 U.S. counties (see Appendix Figure C.3).
+Our main sample focuses on the 371 "existing" coal-fired plants that opened before 1972.^{36,37} In auxiliary analysis, we also include the 123 "new" coal plants built after 1972, which were subject to more stringent regulation under the New Source Performance Standards regardless of their attainment status under the National Ambient Air Quality Standards (NAAQS).

 We assign each county an annual nonattainment status based on whether the county was in noncompliance with the standards associated with any of the five regulated criteria pollutants - particulate matter, carbon monoxide, sulfur dioxide, nitrogen dioxide, and ambient ozone.
 These designations are obtained from the Code of Federal Regulation (CFR) for the period 1978-1994.
 For the period 1972-1977, we follow Greenstone (2002) and classify a county as nonattainment if it had a monitor reading in the year that exceeded the federal standard.
-However, Appendix Table D.6 documents that the primary findings remain similar when we instead use the attainment status designations for 1972-1977 based on air quality control regions constructed by Cropper et al. (2022).
+However, the findings remain similar when we instead use the attainment status designations for 1972-1977 based on air quality control regions constructed by Cropper et al. (2023).

-Appendix Table C.1 presents the number of existing and new coal plants in our data that never versus ever faced nonattainment between 1972-1994.
-The share of plants that never faced nonattainment between 1972-1994 is 0.27 for plants built before 1963 and 0.38 for plants built between 1963-1971.39 In contrast, plants built after 1972 were substantially more likely to be built in "always-attainment" counties (i.e., counties that never faced nonattainment between 1972-1994).
+Appendix Table C.2 presents the number of existing and new coal plants in our data that never versus ever faced nonattainment between 1972-1994.
+The share of plants that never faced nonattainment between 1972-1994 is 0.27 for plants built before 1963 and 0.38 for plants built between 1963-1971.
+In contrast, plants built after 1972 were substantially